vcstuff/credential-profile-comparison/README.md

 Even though key rotation means that no new credentials will be connected to that key, it does not necessarily mean that the credentials linked to a deprecated key are invalid.
 This property is about whether a history of deprecated keys related to a certain identifier can be retained and obtained, allowing for the verification of older credentials.

 #### Party
 The credential profile comparison matrix also indicates which party (issuer versus holder) can use a certain key management system.
+Not all types of identifiers are desirable to use for both issuer and holder.
+Issuer keys need to be publicly verifiable and stable, whereas a key for holder binding only needs to be used by a single credential (or a couple of them) under a certain holder’s control.

 ### Properties of Trust Management
 As displayed in the trust triangle, the verifier has to have a certain amount of trust in the issuer in order to accept the presentation of the holder, based on a credential issued by the issuer to the holder.